OChmielnicki/essays/arthist juncture essay/README.md

 .ve-video https://www.youtube.com/watch?v=A2Tl5h6gOUA

-The YouTube video shown above features a discussion done by Professor David Peters Corbett on Bellows's "The Palisades" and gives professional insight on the painting's origin and composition.
+The YouTube video shown above features a discussion done by Professor ==David Peters Corbett=={Q106448329} on Bellows's "The Palisades" and gives professional insight on the painting's origin and composition.

 #Additional Information about the Author